pjvf17/sudoku/bugs.md

 - [ ] Deno needs to be on for server, off for client
   - [ ] Fix by manually installing it? https://marketplace.visualstudio.com/items?itemName=denoland.vscode-deno
   - [x] For now will just enable and disable extension as I switch between server and client (24-07-2020)
+  - [ ] Error message when server sends defocus for self